deddyss/qualtrics-response-exporter-ui/README.md

 ## Usage
 1. Download file Qualtrics-Response-Exporter.exe from [latest release](https://github.com/deddyss/qualtrics-response-exporter-ui/releases/latest)
 2. Since this is a portable application, you don't need to install it first.
 Just run file Qualtrics-Response-Exporter.exe
+3. If you want to develop, modify or build the application by yourself, please refer to [`DEVELOPMENT`](DEVELOPMENT.md)

 ## License
 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [`LICENSE`](LICENSE) for more information

 ## Attributions